lets-talk-about-sex/app/README.md

 ```bash
 yarn
 ```
-4. To get the project up and running on localhost:8000
+4. To get the project up and running on localhost
 ```bash
 yarn dev
 ```